The man accused of killing two girls in Delphi is finally on trial

 Few details were released by prosecutors prior to the trial and the people closest to the case have been silenced by a gag order.

-But both local and national reporters have banned together to get the information out to the public.
+But both local and national reporters banned together to get the information out to the public.

-Now, as the trial is winding down, the town put on the map by the horrific case is hoping to finally get some answers.
+Now that the trial is over, does the town put on the map by the horrific case finally have answers?

 Here’s what we do know about the confounding case: